chainguard-dev/edu/content/software-security/glossary.md

 ### CISA

 The [**C**ybersecurity and **I**nfrastructure **S**ecurity **A**gency (CISA)](https://www.cisa.gov/) is a U.S. federal government agency under the Department of Homeland Security.
-Since its inception in 2018, the CISA has championed the adoption of secure software development practices, such as the use of SBOMs and VEX documentation.
-The CISA operates the Known Exploited Vulnerabilities (KEV) Catalog, a helpful tool to software developers who are working on vulnerability remediation.
+Since its inception in 2018, CISA has championed the adoption of secure software development practices, such as the use of SBOMs and VEX documentation.
+CISA operates the Known Exploited Vulnerabilities (KEV) Catalog, a helpful tool to software developers who are working on vulnerability remediation.
 Additionally, they sponsor the National Vulnerability Database (NVD).

 ---